 Calama (Guelma), Hipponeor Hippo (Annaba), Thibilis (Announa), Thubursicu Numidarum (Khamissa), Madaurosor Madaure (M’daourouch), Thagaste (Souk Ahras), Castellum Tidditanorum (Tiddis), Thagura (Taoura), Milev (Mila), Sitifis (Setif), Cesareaor Caesarea (Cherchel), Cartenae (Ténes), Theveste (Tébessa), Tubunae (Tobna)

 Annaba.
 A town with 200,000 inhabitants located next to the border of Tunisia.
-Annaba enjoys nice colonial building, a very nice church on a hill built for Saint-Augustin and amazing beaches.
+Annaba enjoys a nice colonial building, a very nice church on a hill built for Saint-Augustin and amazing beaches.
 Salah Bey Mosque, Annaba Cablecar, Basilique Saint Agustin

 Salah Bey Mosque, Covered Market

-Hippo Regius, 2 km south of Annaba, an ancient Numidian city once an early center of Christianity with well preserved Roman baths and forum
+Hippo Regius, 2 km south of Annaba, an ancient Numidian city once an early center of Christianity with well-preserved Roman baths and forum

 NORTHWEST EXTREME